Ko Olina, Oahu’s Leeward side

 Ko Olina Vacation Home Rental

 The last option would be a vacation rental home in one of the communities across the street from the hotels, most have resort-worthy pool areas.
-Hawaiian law requires that rental agreements in all residential areas last at least 30 days.
+Local law on Oahu requires that rental agreements in residential areas last at least 30 days.
 So this is really only an option for longer stays.

-Sometimes you will see Airbnb’s being rented in Hawaii for less than 30 days.
-You need a special permit to lease on a short-term rental in Hawaii and very few have been issued – almost all of them are in Waikiki.
+Sometimes you will see Airbnb’s being rented on Oahu for less than 30 days.
+You need a special permit to lease on a short-term rental on Oahu and very few have been issued – almost all of them are in Waikiki.
 So odds are if you see a vacation rental home elsewhere offering shorter stays, they are illegally operating.
 Staying in illegal rentals contributes to the affordable housing crisis in Hawaii.
 If you don’t care about that, just know that you are leasing at your own risk.
 Illegal vacation home rentals run the chance of being shut down before your trip, leaving you scrambling for a last minute accommodation.

 Alternately, you can stay anywhere else on the island and drive over to experience the lagoons.
 There is plenty of parking on a weekday in Ko Olina – weekends, don’t even try it.
 Each Ko Olina lagoon has a small (FREE!) parking lot.
 They close at sunset every day, with automated gates- but if you reach 5 minutes before sunset your golden :).
 There are well-maintained restrooms and changing facilities right next to the Aulani parking lot.